 How Our System Works

 Students have the right to express themselves freely on any subject provided they do so in a manner that does not violate the Code of Student Conduct.
-Students in turn have the responsibility to respect the rights of all members of the College to exercise these freedoms.
+Students in turn have the responsibility to respect the rights of all members of the University to exercise these freedoms.
 For further information, see the Statement of Principles Regarding Expression on Campus, below.

 - Tolerance and Civility